 If you’ve recently opened your first credit card or loan, don’t expect to have a credit score right away.
 It takes time to build your credit history and develop a credit score.
 The same applies if you’ve recently started re-establishing credit after having closed many of your credit lines.

-Possible Next Steps: You've already taken the first step toward establishing credit.
-If you're building credit with your first credit card, consider charging a small purchase each month and paying the card off in full.
-You don't need to carry a balance from month to month in order to establish your credit usage.
-If you've opened a loan, make your payments on time every month.
-After a bit of time making steady payments, you can always come back to Credit Karma to check on your credit score.
+Possible Next Steps: You’ve already taken the first step toward establishing credit.
+If you’re building credit with your first credit card, consider charging a small purchase each month and paying the card off in full.
+You don’t need to carry a balance from month to month in order to establish your credit usage.
+If you’ve opened a loan, make your payments on time every month.
+After a bit of time making steady payments, you can always come back to Credit Karma to check on your credit scores from two credit bureaus.

 The credit bureau thinks you’re deceased.